 A copy of each notification and report submitted to comply with 40 CFR, Part 63, Subpart DDDDD including all documentation supporting any Initial Notification or Notification of Compliance Status or Semiannual Compliance report that was submitted, according to the requirements in 40 CFR 63.10(b)(2)(xiv) and any records of performance tests, fuel analyses, or other compliance demonstrations and performance evaluations as required in 40 CFR 63.10(b)(2)(viii) must be maintained according to MI-ROP-B8337-2020.
 TC Energy keeps these records in an electronic database.

-Initial, semi-annual, and annual compliance/deviation reports were received by AQD on time in 2020 and 2021.
-No deviations were reported for FGMACTDDDDD in the semi-annual and annual deviation reports submitted between January 2020 and October 2021.
+Initial, semi-annual, and annual compliance/deviation reports were received by AQD on time in 2022.
+No deviations were noted for FGMACTDDDDD reports.

 FG-MACTZZZZ EMERGENCY